Six designers from the EPFL+ECAL Lab rethink AR

 In order to do explore this potential, we decided to take a step back and think about what Augmented Reality really means.
 We wanted to question what devices could be used, what could be recognised and what feedback could be given.
 Maintaining the idea that we will add a digital layer to the analogue world, we asked the questions; What can AR tell us?
 What can AR make us feel?
 How can AR change our understanding of the world?

-We investigated these ideas over the course of one semester during the MAS in Design Research for Digital Innovation at the EPFL+ECAL Lab with Senior Designers Romain Collaud and Lara Défayes.
+We investigated these ideas over the course of one semester during the MAS in Design Research for Digital Innovation at the EPFL+ECAL Lab.
+The project was led by Romain Collaud and Lara Défayes and engineering support was given by Delphine Ribes and Yves Kalberer.
 We named the project Augmented Augmented Reality and each of us six students followed our own paths of exploration, eventually resulting in six diverse projects.

 Pierre-Xavier Puissant wanted to focus on how sound can be used as an information layer on top of sight, as a non-intrusive, hand-free way to augment one’s reality.
 He proposed DÉRIVE, an auditory AR experience, which unites urban exploration, community, poetry and serendipity.